cbronzo/oc-restaurants/README.md

 # OcRestaurants

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/oc_restaurants`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Orange County Restaurants Gem!
+Upon running this gem, you will be given an interactive prompt asking you to input 'guide' to see a list of top OC restaurants.
+You will be then be able to select a restaurant by number to view more details, such as: name, description, address, phone number and website.
+Enjoy!

 ## Installation